nathaneastwood/fpl/README.md

 Overview
 --------

-{fpl} is an R6 class wrapper around the Barclays Fantasy Premier League API.
+{fpl} is an {R6} wrapper around the Barclays Fantasy Premier League API.

 Installation
 ------------